OP-ED: BU should invest in people, not prisons

 Op-Eds do not reflect the editorial opinion of The Daily Free Press.
 They are solely the opinion of the author(s).

-By Adreyan De Laforcade, Christopher Lyons, Moriah Mikhail, Minho Shin and Maddie Stewart
+By Marco De Laforcade, Christopher Lyons, Moriah Mikhail, Minho Shin and Maddie Stewart

 The writers are undergraduate and medical students at Boston University and members of the Boston University Coalition for Decarceration.